luiseduardobrito/gmailerpy/README.md

   ```python
   g.content(body)
   ```
+###Roadmap

+1. Create a method for importing all config and recipients from json file
+2. HTML body messages deep tests (not tested even superficially)

 ###Documentation

 This shall be reserved for a beatifully complete documentation that I might never write, so don't be lazy and go read the code, it's not so long!